 Cooperation and development in the High North.

-The Research Council of Norway and the Russian Academy of Sciences are hosting a conference on petroleum resources, energy policy cooperation and community development in the North.
+The Research Council of Norway is hosting a conference on petroleum resources, energy policy cooperation and community development in the North.
 The conference is scheduled for 19–20 November and the preliminary conference programme is available for viewing.

 Call for applications on Researcher projects with deadline 3 September on social science research.